dilldylanpickle/dilldylanpickle/README.md

 This includes:
 * Reverse engineering
-* CNO Development
 * Vulnerability research
-* BBQing meat
 * Working out at the gym
 * Blasting music at the loudest frequency possible

 ## I'm Busy
-I am full time doing Windows RE so I'm not active on GitHub anymore :(
+I am full time doing RE so I'm not active on GitHub anymore :(

 ## Languages and Tools
 - C